TRIPURA RAHASYA

 Through fascinating stories and analogies the entire

-spectrum of spiritual pursuit and attainment is laid out in
+spectrum of spiritual pursuit and attainment is laid out

 clear terms for the aspirant.